 Exploring Myanmar & More

-Sophia and I met in October 2017 while we were both in Hiroshima, Japan.
-We went our separate ways exploring Japan and other Asian countries.
+Sophia and I met October 2017 in Hiroshima, Japan.
+After a few days here, we went our separate ways exploring Japan and other Asian countries.

-Sophia went to Thailand where she saw the Lantern Festival in Chang Mai.
-She then went over to Myanmar (formerly known as Burma) where she is during our conversation.
+Sophia went to Thailand where she saw the Lantern Festival in Chiang Mai.
+She then crossed the border to Myanmar (formerly known as Burma), where she is during our conversation.

 Myanmar is a country not many people know about or can find on a map (including myself).
 This makes sense considering the country only opened its borders back up to tourism five years ago after a 50-year closure.

-The country’s appeal hasn’t hit the masses yet, which means it might also be the perfect time to plan a trip to Myanmar.
+The country’s appeal hasn’t hit the masses among southeast Asia travelers yet.
+This means it might actually be the perfect time to plan a trip to Myanmar before it gets overcrowded.

 Sophia provides a lot of great information on Myanmar and what to do, as well as some of the history and layout of the country.

-Some of the things we discuss in Part 1 include:
+Some of the topics we discuss in Part 1 include: